Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 {
 root: STR, // URL of the VOLUME
 name: "index", // name of the file itself
+spec_version: INT,  // version of the VOLUME spec
+					// increment if migrations are needed
+					// and/or the files are incompatible between versions
 version: LONG, // metadata version
 shared: // description of all shares
 { shares* },